Skip to content

 • Exit.csv: Destination

-A full list of the current FY24 HMIS (as of February 24, 2025) data elements that allow a ‘99’ value in the HMIS Data Dictionary and that this will apply to in Clarity can be found here.
+A full list of the current FY24 HMIS (as of February 24, 2025) data elements that allow a ‘99’ value in the HMIS Data Dictionary and that this will apply to in Clarity Human Services can be found in this article.

 Note: A value of 99 (“Data not collected”) for the following field in a CSV file will be imported as NULL (empty):